Precision Therapeutics for Genetic Obesities

-Our lead candidate, CTX-B, treats genetic obesity driven by deficiencies in the MC4R pathway, beginning with MC4R haploinsufficiency (MC4R HI) — a well-defined obesity characterized by early onset hyperphagia and obesity with no approved targeted therapeutic options.
+Our lead candidate, CTX-B, treats melanocortin-4 receptor haploinsufficiency (MC4R HI) — a well-defined obesity characterized by early onset hyperphagia and obesity with no approved targeted therapeutic options, impacting 100,000-150,000 patients in the United States (roughly half of the total genetic obesity population.)

 MC4R Pathway